Jeffrey Satinover: Writing and research

 Satinover's book, Homosexuality and the Politics of Truth (1996), published by the evangelical Christian publisher Baker Books, debates the nature of homosexuality from psychological, religious and scientific perspectives, discussing homosexuality primarily in the context of being a condition that can or should be treated, contrary to the views of the mainstream psychiatric and psychological community.
 Satinover draws comparisons between homosexuality and various pathologies (e.g., alcoholism, pedophilia) and argues that homosexuality involves compulsive impulses.
-He states that homosexuality "is not a true illness, though it may be thought an illness in the spiritual sense of 'soul sickness,' innate to fallen human nature."
+He states that homosexuality "is not a true illness, though it may be thought an illness in the spiritual sense of 'soul sickness', innate to fallen human nature."
 He also argues that "gay activism distorts the truth and harms not only society, but homosexuals themselves".
 Most of the book discusses whether homosexuality is biological and genetic and if it can be changed.
 About one fifth of the book discusses human sexuality from Jewish and Christian perspectives.
 In the book's introduction, Satinover states that "[i]n the end the debate over homosexual behavior and its implications for public policy can only be decided conclusively on moral grounds, and moral grounds will ultimately mean religious grounds."

 In 1997, Satinover was called by the State of Florida as an expert witness in Amer v.
 Johnson, which challenged Florida's law prohibiting adoption by gays and lesbians.
 "Surprisingly, Satinover said in his testimony that 'if two homosexuals wanted to adopt a child, I would have no objection to it if one of them was a man and one of them was a woman' [but] 'the 'needs' of a child includes having [both] a mother and a father'".
 He said that "The state of Florida wanted me to argue that the reason the ban should be upheld was because homosexuals made bad parents and I refused to do that."
 After several years of additional court cases relating to the Florida's anti-gay adoption ban, In re: Gill resulted in the ban being declared unconstitutional in 2010.

 Satinover has frequently testified regarding his views on same sex marriage.
-In a hearing before the Massachusetts Judicial Committee in April 2003, he testified that homosexuality is not immutable and that the environment plays an important role in sexual orientation.
+In a hearing before the Massachusetts Judicial Committee in April 2003, he testified that homosexuality is not immutable and that the social environment plays an important role in sexual orientation.
 Organizations that oppose the expansion of LGBT rights and protections have frequently cited his research in their position papers.